sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

     The animal's coat type
 AnimalFlags
     A list of the flags assigned to an animal, separated by commas.
-AnimalCreatedBy
+AnimalFlagsEmblems
+    Like AnimalFlags, but if you have assigned a custom emblem to a flag, outputs that emblem before the flag name AnimalFlagsEmblemsX
+    Like AnimalFlagsEmblems but excludes flags with no emblem AnimalFlagsEmblemsOnly
+    Like AnimalFlagsEmblems, but only outputs the emblem and not the flag name AnimalFlagsEmblemsOnlyX
+    Like AnimalFlagsEmblemsOnly but only excludes flags with no emblem AnimalCreatedBy
     The user who created the animal record (AnimalCreatedByName for full user name)